When will you start recruitment for the 2023-24 academic year?

 There are many reasons why students choose a specific university for their undergraduate degree and none of these reasons should be unfairly penalised during an application to join a PhD programme.

 We welcome applicants from all UK and international universities, as we recognise that students with potential can come from anywhere.
-50% of our current cohort of PhD students completed their undergraduate degree in a non-Russell Group university.
+Almost 50% of our current intake of PhD students completed their undergraduate degree in a non-Russell Group university.